barelief/ScalaChatServer/README.md

 - **Frontend**:
   - `index.html`: HTML/CSS/JavaScript for the chat interface.
 Connects to the WebSocket server.
 - **Backend**:
-  - `ClaudeChatServer.scala`: Scala-based WebSocket server to handle connections and broadcast messages.
+  - `ChatServer.scala`: Scala-based WebSocket server to handle connections and broadcast messages.

+## Server

+1. `ChatServer.scala`: Contains the main entry point and server setup.
+2. `ChatRoomActor.scala`: Defines the chat room actor and its messages.
+3. `WebSocketFlow.scala`: Handles the WebSocket flow and message passing.
+4. `JsonMessageAdapter.scala`: Manages JSON serialization and deserialization.

 ## Requirements